noralizaaa/Klasifikasi-Burnout-pada-Mahasiswa-dan-Pekerja/README.md

-# 🧠 Burnout Classification Using SBERT, TF-IDF, BoW, LDA & BiLSTM
+# 🧠 Burnout Classification Using Classic Machine Learning and Deep Learning

 **A Comprehensive NLP Pipeline for Burnout Detection (3-Class Classification)**